 When you need to delouse your child, a trip to your local chemist will see you faced with an array of sprays, lotions and shampoos, all calling to you with enticing claims – such as '10-minute treatment' or '100% effective in one go'.
 And with prices ranging from around £5 up to around £20, it can be hard to know which head lice treatment to choose.

-We've also researched which will work out cheapest if your budget is tight.
-Prices are correct at the time of publication, based on the most expensive RRP given for September 2020.
+Prices are correct at the time of publication, based on the most expensive RRP given for September 2021.

-Hedrin products work by using the physical action method of killing the head lice – this suffocates the lice, rather than poisoning them.
-The range of treatments includes:
+Hedrin products work by physically killing head lice – suffocating, rather than poisoning, them.
+There's a wide range of treatment options, including:

-Based on cost per ml, the 250ml liquid sizes of Hedrin Once and Treat & Go are the cheapest formats.
-The Treat & Go spray and mousse might be easier to apply, but they are the most expensive formats.
-The 250ml version of the lotion is the cheapest to go for if you need to treat the whole family.
+Based on cost per ml, the 250ml liquid sizes of Hedrin Once and Treat & Go are the cheapest options.
+The Treat & Go spray and mousse might be easier to apply, but they're the most expensive formats.
+The 250ml version of the lotion is the cheapest to go for if you need to treat the whole family, and it's often on special offer during September.

 Prices for a 200ml pack, which also includes a comb, range from £8.59 to £11.99.